About specifications

 Automated Creation System (ACS) is an intelligent processing technology developed by xTool, designed to streamline the operation of laser engraving devices and deliver a highly efficient, intelligent processing experience.

-Once automation mode is enabled in the software, the device automatically takes photos, aligns the image, focuses, and measure the material thickness.
+Once automation mode is enabled in the software, the device automatically takes photos, aligns the image, focuses, and measures the material thickness.
 If you use consumables with the official QR code, the software automatically matches them and provides the appropriate processing parameters.
 After loading the material, enable automation mode and close the lid to trigger the automatic process—there is no need to manually click the buttons for taking photos or focusing.

 For information on using automation mode, refer to: